Occupational Therapy Assistant

 Courses do not have an expiration date.
 If Alamo Colleges accepts your course then the program will accept your courses.

-Completed application packets, including all supporting documents, are accepted in the Spring semester by the deadline of May 20.
+Completed application packets, including all supporting documents, are accepted by the deadline of June 2nd.
 Applications are reviewed during the Spring semester for consideration to begin the OTA program in the following Fall semester.

-After the May 20 deadline, the Selection Committee will review all complete application packets.
-Qualified applicants will receive a notification to attend a meeting with OTA faculty that furthers the selection process.
+After the June 2nd deadline, the Selection Committee will review all complete application packets.
+Qualified applicants will be notified to attend a meeting with OTA faculty that furthers the selection process.
 This session will provide more specific information about the program, expectations if accepted into the program, and completion of an interview and writing sample.

 No person shall, on the basis of race, color, sex, pregnancy, religion, creed, national origin (including ancestry), citizenship status, physical or mental disability, age, marital status, sexual orientation, gender, transgender status, gender identity, gender expression, veteran or military status (including special disabled veteran, Vietnam-era veteran, or recently separated veteran), predisposing genetic characteristics, domestic violence victim status, any other protected category under applicable local, state or federal law, or persons who have opposed discrimination or participated in any complaint process on campus or before a government agency, be excluded from participation in, denied the benefits of, or subjected to discrimination in employment or under any program or activity sponsored or conducted by the College District.
 H.1.1